-All timber members, with the exception of some fender piling, exposed to the marine environment and immersed in salt water or fresh water should be pressure treated with oilborne (creosote, pentachlorophenol) or waterborne (salts) chemical preservatives to protect against deleterious effects of decay, insects, and marine borers.
-In warmer waters, where severe marine borer activity can be anticipated, employ dual treatment using both creosote and salt.
+All timber members, with the exception of some fender piling, exposed to the marine environment and immersed in salt water or fresh water should be pressure treated.
+Per AWPA UC5C, treatment with CCA or ACZA in accordance with Best Management Practices is acceptable.
+Treat with waterborne (salts) chemical preservatives to protect against deleterious effects of decay, insects, and marine borers.
+In warmer waters, where severe marine borer activity can be anticipated, treat with salt.
 Consult the staff entomologist at the cognizant FEC for specific information on marine organisms present and the treatment required.